 First and foremost, understand that the PRN System itself is not a club or organization, therefore there are no members, no monetary dues, no application fee, no elected officers and no by-laws.
 Instead, the network is made up of independent, privately owned repeaters.
 These repeater owners have linked together to help create a network because they believe in the same idea: that having a wide-area linked digital radio system can be fun.
 Even though the repeaters are linked, the individual repeater owner retains full ownership of their repeater(s) and may decide at any time, without prior warning, who may use them and who may not.
 Per FCC regulations 97.205(e), “Limiting the use of a repeater to only certain user stations is permissible.”
 While this type of action is rare in the Amateur Radio world, there may be times when it is necessary.
 For example, it may be used where jamming is an issue.
 By using any repeater on the PRN System, you agree to these statements.
 Remember, since the repeaters are linked, if you violate FCC rules on one repeater, you may be doing it on every repeater!!
 Therefore, if you do not agree to these statements, that is absolutely your choice, and the repeater owners simply ask that you not use the system.

 Below you will find some of the questions we hear the most.
-If there is anything you would like to see listed here, please email us.

 1) Do I need to buy a Motorola radio to use the system?